pantheon-systems/documentation/source/partials/migrate-add-files-only-drupal.md

   <Tab title="Up to 500MBs" id="500mbsfiles">

-  If your archive is less than 500MB, you can import it from URL:
+  If your archive is less than 500MB, import it from URL:

    1. In the **Archive of site files** field, click **URL**.